RKKOYA/LegacyTrack/README.md

 # Legacy Track

 ## Description
-A small Minecraft Java resource pack containing a .json file that remaps all music sound events to play C418 music like how it is on the legacy editions of Minecraft.
+A pair of small resource packs that remaps all music sound events to play C418 music like how it is on the legacy editions of Minecraft.
 </p>
 <br>